ASM-135 ASAT

 The ASM-135 ASAT is an air-launched anti-satellite multistage missile that was developed by Ling-Temco-Vought's LTV Aerospace division.
 The ASM-135 was carried exclusively by United States Air Force (USAF) F-15 Eagle fighter aircraft.
+The program was cancelled in 1988.

 Development

 Starting in the late 1950s, the United States began development of anti-satellite weapons.
 The first US anti-satellite weapon was the Bold Orion Weapon System 199B (also the High Virgo missile, Weapon System 199C, attempted to conduct an ASAT test but failed to intercept its target; High Virgo's test was a few weeks before Bold Orion's).
 Like the ASM-135, the Bold Orion missile was air-launched, but in this case from a B-47 Stratojet.
-The Bold Orion was tested on 13 October 1959 against the Explorer 6 satellite.
+The Bold Orion was tested on 19 October 1959 against the Explorer 6 satellite.
 The two-stage Bold Orion missile passed within 4 miles of Explorer 6.
 From this distance, only a relatively large yield nuclear warhead would likely have destroyed the target.

 Starting in 1960 the Department of Defense (DoD) started a program called SPIN (SPace INtercept).
 In 1962, the US Navy launched Caleb rockets as part of the Satellite Interceptor Program, with the objective of developing an anti-satellite weapon.

 The United States developed direct ascent anti-satellite weapons.
 A modified United States Army Nike Zeus missile successfully intercepted an orbiting satellite in May 1963.
 One missile from this system known as Project MUDFLAP and later as Project 505 was available for launch from 1964 until 1967.
 A nuclear-armed Thor anti-satellite system deployed by the Air Force under Program 437 eventually replaced the Project 505 Nike Zeus in 1967.
 The Program 437 Thor missile system remained in limited deployment until 1975.
 One drawback of nuclear-armed anti-satellite weapons was that they could also damage United States reconnaissance satellites.
 As a result, the United States anti-satellite weapons development efforts were re-directed to develop systems that did not require the use of nuclear weapons.

 After the Soviet Union started developing an anti-satellite system, in 1978, U.S. President Jimmy Carter directed the USAF to develop and deploy a new anti-satellite system.

 In 1978, the USAF started a new program initially designated the Prototype Miniature Air-Launched Segment (PMALS) and Air Force Systems Command's Space Division established a system program office.
 The USAF issued a Request for Proposal for the Air-Launched Miniature Vehicle (ALMV).
 The requirement was for an air-launched missile that could be used against satellites in low Earth orbit.

 In 1979, the USAF issued a contract to LTV Aerospace to begin work on the ALMV.
 The LTV Aerospace design featured a multi-stage missile with an infrared homing kinetic energy warhead.